 What helped me make my decision to travel abroad was the support I received from family, friends, and instructors, who basically told me that the experience would be worth every cent of the program cost (and they were right).
 And with the help I received from the study abroad coordinator, I applied for and was awarded a scholarship that drastically reduced the total cost.
 I never knew how much aid was available or that just about anyone can get it.

 Studying abroad has changed the way I view the world.
-I seriously recommend that others at least consider trying it; expanding your horizons and having new experiences is what a liberal arts education is all about.” -- Tyler Weil (Shown above on China's Great Wall in Fall 2006)
+I seriously recommend that others at least consider trying it; expanding your horizons and having new experiences is what a liberal arts education is all about." -- Tyler Weil (Shown above on China's Great Wall)

-“I couldn’t imagine being the person I am now without the experiences I had while studying abroad.
-I loved the cultures, the people, the traveling, the freedom; I loved it so much that I had to go twice!” -- Sheri Niemeyer (Shown above with friends following a cultural performance during her Fall 2006 semester in China)
+"I couldn't imagine being the person I am now without the experiences I had while studying abroad.
+I loved the cultures, the people, the traveling, the freedom; I loved it so much that I had to go twice!" -- Sheri Niemeyer (Shown above with friends following a cultural performance in China)

 "Not only have I made new friends, but this experience opened my eyes to the different cultures around the world.
 The classes fit perfectly into my major and minor (English with a History minor), and I also got some of my general education courses completed.
 This is not only an amazing experience cross-culturally but it is also great to get to know people throughout the UW system!" -- Nicole Tungren (Shown above visiting the Coliseum in Rome)